Zinbo/software-dev-repository/content/posts/Testing/index.md

 3. User Interface Tests

 What we should take from this is:
 Write lots of small and fast unit tests.
-Write some more coarse-grained tests and very few high-levle tests that test your application from end to end.
+Write some more coarse-grained tests and very few high-level tests that test your application from end to end.

 ## Unit Tests
 Solitary unit tests = stub all collaborators
 Social unit tests = talk to real collaborators.

-Unit tests should ensure that all your non-trivial code paths are tests, but at the same time they shouldn't be tied to your implementation too closely.
+Unit tests should ensure that all your non-trivial code paths are tested, but at the same time they shouldn't be tied to your implementation too closely.
 If they break as soon as you refactor then you lose one big benefit of unit tests: acting as a safety net for code changes.
 Don't reflect your internal code structure within your unit tests.
 Test for observable behaviour instead.

-If you really need to test a private method it's most liekly a design problem rather than a scoping problem.
-Most likely the class you're testing is too complexy and violates the SRP.
+If you really need to test a private method it's most likely a design problem rather than a scoping problem.
+Most likely the class you're testing is too complex and violates the SRP.
 The solution that often works is to split the class in two.

 We should follow arrange, act, assert.

-MockMVC gives a nice DSL you can use to fire fake requests against your spring controllers. @WebMvcTest is part of that.
+MockMVC gives a nice DSL you can use to fire fake requests against your spring controllers. `@WebMvcTest` is part of that.

 ## Integration Tests
 Integration tests should test the integration of your application with all the parts that live outside your application.